"The sixth form ... has standards that are among the highest in the country"

 Our Open Evening for September entry is on January 11th at 7 pm.
 Our new prospectus will be available from school then and is also on the website (link below).

 Our entry requirements and the subjects we offer are reviewed every year, full details are below.

 Entry Requirements and Admissions Criteria

-For 2017 the minimum requirement for entry to the sixth form is 2 B grades and 3 C grades in full GCSE courses.
-These must include a grade 5 or above in both mathematics and English language.
+The minimum requirement for entry to the sixth form is 2 grade 6s and 3 grade 5s in full GCSE courses.
+These must include a grade 5 or above in both mathematics and English language or literature.
 In addition, many A-level subjects will require a specific grade in that particular subject at GCSE.
 Details can be found on the relevant subject page in the prospectus.

 Application Form & Prospectus

 Our application form and prospectus are always available at our Open Evening, and thereafter on the website.
 Please note that our entry requirements and the subjects we offer are reviewed every year.